Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 Due to Carter's hard work, he was appointed Principal Artist to the Egyptian Exploration Fund, where they began excavating at the burial place of Queen Hatshepsut.
 The knowledge he acquired during this project helped him earn respect, and was eventually offered the job of First Chief Inspector General of Monuments in Upper Egypt.
 He was in charge of the excavation along the Nile Valley.

 Archaeologist: Howard Carter

 Howard Carter and King Tut

 Carter's most famous find was one that he was uncertain truly existed.
-Fortunately for him, and all of us, Lord Carnarvon supported his belief that the Valley of the Kings still held an undiscovered tomb, despite that all former excavators abandoned the area, because they believed nothing else was left to be discovered.
+Fortunately for him and all of us, Lord Carnarvon supported his belief that the Valley of the Kings still held an undiscovered tomb, despite all former excavators abandoning the area because they discovered everything worth discovering.

 Carter had been working for 31 years as an archaeologist in Egypt when he finally uncovered the legendary tomb in November 1922.
 He had decided this would be his final season as an archaeologist.
-Four days into his final season on November 4th, he uncovered a step that had been cut into a stone.
+Four days into his last season, on November 4th, he uncovered a step cut into the stone.
 By the following day, they had found eleven more, which led to a blocked entrance.
-Even in his writings, he seemed certain he was stumbling on a big find noting it to be from the Eighteenth Dynasty.
-He hoped it would be significant, such as a tomb of a king.
+Even in his writings, he seemed confident he was stumbling on a significant find, noting it to be from the Eighteenth Dynasty.
+He hoped it would be significant, such as a king's tomb.
 Little did he know what was coming.

-It would be quite awhile before he would realize this was in fact King Tut's tomb, which had been left undisturbed for 3,300 years before finally being uncovered.
+It would be quite a while before he realized this was, in fact, King Tut's tomb, which had been undisturbed for 3,300 years before finally being uncovered.